 Change from being an implementer to being an enabler for people to implement.

 It boils down to believing in the purpose and power of delegating, learning how to delegate properly, and actually letting go.
-For more on delegating, see HERE and the “Related Posts”.
+For more on delegating, see HERE and the related posts.

 If you are struggling to complete all required of you as a leader, in my experience, it will almost always have more to do with how well you do in this area of your leadership.
 And, for those who are wondering, this is regardless of whether your team is paid or volunteer.